ten-thousand-hammers/karaoke-time/README.md

 ```

 Save that file and you should be good to go.
 Try to restart the computer and see if it starts up and loads karaoke time.

+## First Run

+Once it's started up in the browser it's first going to test whether or not it can autoplay video.
+The computer is meant to be one that you don't have to touch.
+However, sometimes we can't force this autoplay.
+If it doesn't work, you have to click the **Confirm** button in order to get it to fully start up.
+If it works though, you'll hear some audio because it's autoplaying a small portion of Big Buck Bear.

+### Loading it on your phone

+It should be showing a barcode of a local IP address on the bottom left hand corner.
+Scan this with your phone and it should load up your web browser to the search interface.

+### Updating yt-dlp

+This program does require that you have a utility installed called `yt-dlp`.
+It's what we use to search and download youtube videos.
+However, YouTube doesn't like this and frequently breaks it.
+That means you have to have a very up to date version of yt-dlp to get around any of their latest changes.

+I've built into the app a way to automatically download and update yt-dlp.
+Click on the settings gear at the bottom and click on **Update yt-dlp** and wait.
+It should update fairly quick to the latest _nightly version_.